johdcyber/IAM_SCANNER/README.md

 2. Run the script using Python:
     \`\`\`bash
-    python johndcyber_iam_scanner.py
+    python johndcyber_iam_scanner.py [--debug]
     \`\`\`

 3. The script will log its progress and any errors encountered to both the console and a log file named `johndcyber_iam_scanner.log`.
+Use the `--debug` flag for verbose output.

 4. The results will be written to a CSV file named `overly_permissive_policies.csv` with the following columns:
     - `Resource`: Roles attached to the overly permissive policy.